Business Administration Major

 Business Administration Opens Doors to Many Career Options

-Behind every business operation is someone who understands how to work well in an organization and a working knowledge of the following:
+Businesses of all kinds need people with a solid background in business administration and that is where you come in!
+Behind every business operation is someone who understands how to work well in an organization and who possesses knowledge and skills in the following:

 - Accounting — understand auditing, budget analysis, financial accounting and management, taxation and real estate.